Tag: star trails

 South Lake to North Lake: Day 3

-This day would be the longest.
+September 2 This day would be the longest.
 I wake up to a beautiful morning.
 The air is crisp, the mosquitoes are gone, and my tent held up to the wind.
-I had guyed out Brad’s side of the tent to give more lateral headroom to the A-frame profile, and he says that it’s better.
-Hot coffee, although the instant variety, is surprisingly good on this cold morning at nearly 11,000 feet.
-Hot oatmeal is good too.
+I had guyed out Brad’s side of the tent to give more lateral headroom to the A-frame profile, and he says that it’s better.…

 • South Lake to North Lake: Day 2